kgates-github/LLM-Prompts-for-AI-Interaction-Patterns/README.md

 [Presentation prompt](https://pages.github.com/)

-This prompt takes the JSON object with findings from the research prompt and creates a slide presentation.
+This prompt takes the JSON object with findings from the research prompt and creates content for a slide presentation.

 [Theme and style prompt](https://pages.github.com/)